satya1925/RECOMMENDATION-SYSTEM/README.md

 * Matrix factorization with SVD enabled personalized item recommendations.
 * RMSE and MAE metrics showed acceptable prediction accuracy.
 * Top-N predictions can be used for any type of content (products, courses, books, etc).

----

-**📁 NOTE**: This project was implemented in a Jupyter Notebook and includes all code blocks, outputs, and explanations.